ringcentral/ringcentral-api-docs/docs/call-log/manual/details.md

 3. Now, make two more outbound calls from your RingCentral Soft Phone (making sure to adjust the settings of the SoftPhone Calling set to `Direct Dial` instead of `RingOut`. (this generates calls with a single leg)

+## Retrieve Call Log Data via the API

-4. Now check that the call records exist in the API, first fetch an `access_token` for the User you used to initiate the above calls.
+Now check that the call records exist in the API, first fetch an `access_token` for the User you used to initiate the above calls.

 ```http
 GET /restapi/v1.0/account/~/extension/~/call-log HTTP/1.1